neogeographica/quakesounds/CONFIGURING.md

 quakesounds exits.
 When quakesounds starts, this directory is populated with the following files:

-  * A SoX noise-reduction profile useful for Quake sounds is made available as `%qs_internal%noiseprofile`
+  * A SoX noise-reduction profile possibly useful for Quake sounds is made available as `%qs_internal%noiseprofile`

   * If your version of quakesounds is bundled with the SoX utility included, that utility is made available as `%qs_internal%sox`